An organisation’s brand encompasses all that it outwardly displays to the world. So why are brands often under-valued and deprived of investment?

 A dedicated strategy

-Brands take careful strategy and years of focussed effort to create.
+Brands take careful strategy and years of focused effort to create.
 Brands encapsulate all that distinguishes an organisation’s products and services from its competitors and may consist of unique recognisable logos, names, trademarks, online presence, etc.

 The marketing of products and/or services is one of the most important aspects of any business.
 A lot of time and hard work goes into establishing a brand, conducting market research and developing relationships with manufacturers, distributors and customers.
 Brand awareness can be the difference between being recognised or disappearing in a competitive market.